crownstone/website/14-app-help.md

 {% include snippets/faq-end %}

-{% include snippets/faq-begin ref="faqFactoryReset" question="How can I factory reset the Crownstone?" %}
+{% include snippets/faq-begin ref="faqFactoryReset" question="How to perform a factory reset of the Crownstone?" %}

 Due to security reasons you cannot always perform a factory reset.
-A factory reset is only possible the first 20 seconds after you have put power on the Crownstone.
-After that initial period this will not be possible except if you turn the power off and on again.
-Note that the possibility of a factory reset might be disabled in future editions (in that case this answer will be updated).
+A factory reset is only possible the first **20 seconds** after you have powered the Crownstone.
+After that initial period it will not be possible to perform a factory reset.
+You will have to cycle the power off and on again to perform a factory reset at a later stage.
+The factory reset option is a final resort.
+The option you will find in the application at the "Help" menu.
+Navigate to "What to do if...", and "I need to recover a Crownstone".
+You see there a button you can press: "Recover Crownstone".

 {% include snippets/faq-end %}